 Retinoids are composed of Vitamin A and other natural derivatives like retinoic acid.
-They are widely known to impact various cellular processes including repair of photodamaged skin, preventing the build-up of dead cells and promoting the growth of healthy skin cells.
+They are widely known to impact various cellular processes, including repair of photodamaged skin, preventing the build-up of dead cells, and promoting healthy skin cells’ growth.

 Retinoids are standard components of topical but powerful cream.
 It helps facilitate faster skin turnover, build underlying collagen, and improve the appearance of fine lines and wrinkles.

 Two of the most common type of retinoids incorporated in these type of creams are:

 - Retin-A – prescription-strength retinoid

 Both Retinol and Retin-A are retinoids and are from Vitamin A that penetrates the deeper layers of the skin and ultimately gets converted into an active compound called retinoic acid.
 However, the conversion to retinoic acid occurs differently for each formulation and has a different overall effect on the skin.
 Here are a few of the differences between Retinol and Retin-A:

 Also, Retinols work more gradually than Retin-A due to their different molecular structure and how they are metabolized underneath the skin.
 Over-the-counter Retinols need additional steps to be converted to retinoic acid.
 The more conversions needed, the weaker the end product is; retinol is often weaker than Retin-A. Over-the-counter Retinols are also combined with other components such as moisturizing ingredients to minimize dryness or irritation and antioxidants, or additives, to brighten the skin.
 These make them more tolerable and a better starting product for most individuals.

 How to use/apply Retinol and Retin-A

 For both Retinol and Retin-A, it is recommended to use them in your nighttime routine, as sunlight deactivates retinoic acid.
 Apply these products to clean, dry skin after a nightly cleanser.